SQL Server OFFSET FETCH

 In this example:

-• First, the ORDER BY clause sorts the products by the list prices in descending order.
+• First, the ORDER BY clause sorts the products by their list prices in descending order.

-• Then, the OFFSET clause skips zero row and the FETCH clause fetches the first 10 products from the list.
+• Then, the OFFSET clause skips zero rows, and the FETCH clause retrieves the first 10 products from the list.

 Summary